 When we seek time costs approval, we have to set out a fees estimate.
 That estimate acts as a cap on our time costs so that we cannot draw fees of more than the estimated time costs without further approval from those who approved our fees.
 When seeking approval for our fees, we will disclose the work that we intend to undertake, the hourly rates we intend to charge for each part of the work, and the time that we think each part of the work will take.
-We will summarise that information in an average or "blended" rate for all of the work being carried out within the estimate, and by reference to each separate category of work.
+We will summarise that information in an average or "blended" rate for all of the work being carried out within the estimate.
 The blended rate is calculated as the prospective average cost per hour, based upon the estimated time to be expended by each grade of staff at their specific charge out rate.
 We will also say whether we anticipate needing to seek approval to exceed the estimate and, if so, the reasons that we think that may be necessary.